 Hemp vs. Marijuana: Consumed Differently

 In most cases marijuana is either smoked or inhaled, or consumed as an edible in food, while the CBD in hemp is extracted and mixed with edible oil and then taken as a tincture (orally), mixed with skin lotions for topical application, added to food or drink, taken in capsule form, or for the fastest response inhaled using a vape device.
+If you into vaping and wants to use hemp flower, you can find different Delta 8 THC products online, available for order.

 Hemp vs. Marijuana: Effects Body Differently